Circles

 Are not for passers fleet.

-Bring dead flowers for the maiden's
+Bring dead flowers for the maiden's breast,

 In silence lay them down;